 - Autonomy and independence of the local church

-I am sure other doctrines that could be added to this list, but the list above is a concise statement of ALL things an IFB church and pastor must believe to be considered an IFB church.
+I am sure other doctrines could be added to this list, but the list above is a concise statement of ALL things an IFB church and pastor must believe to be considered an IFB church.

 B stands for Baptist

 IFB churches are Baptist churches adhering to the ecclesiology and theology mentioned above.
 Some IFB churches are landmark Baptists or Baptist briders.
 They believe the Baptist church is the true church and all other churches are false churches.
 John the Baptist baptized Jesus, which made him a Baptist, and the first churches established by the Baptist apostles were Baptist churches.
-Churches like this go to great lengths to prove their Baptist lineage dates all the way back to John the Baptist, Jesus, and the Apostles. (see The Trail of Blood by J.M.
-Carroll)
+Churches like this go to great lengths to prove that their Baptist lineage dates all the way back to John the Baptist, Jesus, and the Apostles.
+(See The Trail of Blood by J.M.
+Carroll.)

 Other IFB churches and pastors believe that Baptist ecclesiology and theology are what the Bible clearly teaches.
-They grudgingly admit that other denominations “might” be Christian too, but they are quick to say why be a part of a bastardized form of Christianity when you can have the real deal.
+They grudgingly admit that other denominations “might” be Christian too, but they are quick to say, why be a part of a bastardized form of Christianity when you can have the real deal.

 Other posts about the IFB